 The company may provide information to stakeholders regarding the operations of activities and the impact of these activities.
 One of the company's operating activities is the disclosure of the company's intellectual capital.
 Good disclosures are expected to reduce the information asymmetry between management and investors so as to reduce the cost of company's capital.
 Some studies indicate positive influence of voluntary disclosure that is lowering cost of capital [21].
-Thus, better intellectual capital disclosures will decrease the H1: Intellectual capital disclosures lower the cost of capital.
+Thus, better intellectual capital disclosures will decrease the cost of capital.
+This argument leads to the following hypothesis.

+H1: Intellectual capital disclosures lower the cost of capital.